-Introduction to Culinary Arts, Level 37/39 Five meetings per week
+Introduction to Culinary Arts, Level 37/39 Five meetings per week 1 credit Grades 10 - 12 539A 539B

-539A 539B

-Grades 10 - 12

-Prerequisites: Students must have achieved a final average of "C+" or better in Algebra 1 or Algebra 2.
+Prerequisites: Students must have achieved a final average of "C+" or better in Algebra I or Algebra II and English.
 Eligible students may receive up to 3 college credits for their participation in this college level class through dual enrollment with Gateway College.
 Students on level 9 may also be eligible to receive ServSafe Food Protection and Manager Certification (5 year certificate) which is a national certification through the National Restaurant Association.
-Students are required to register and have their registration forms signed with the culinary arts teacher in room D105.

 Course Description: Students will have the opportunity to participate in a culinary arts program that is taught a college level with college level expectations.
 Students will have the opportunity to participate in a culinary arts program that has been ranked #1 multiple times by the State of Connecticut in annual state testing in culinary arts, nutrition, food production, and food services.
 Students will begin to explore the fundamentals of how to run the school restaurant.
 Students will explore fast food, casual theme, and fine dining food and management applications in our state of the art commercial culinary kitchen, dining room, and outdoor banquet facilities.
 Cuisines from all over the world will be explored and students will create authentic culinary dishes from scratch using commercial restaurant equipment.
 Students will learn to operate commercial food- service equipment in an effort to prepare them for post-secondary vocational and educational opportunities.
 Basic management, food cost analysis, and accounting will also be taught.
 Students may contract up to a level 9, with the instructor's approval, which includes increased leadership and college level curriculum.